-This article presents some of the most significant volume-based indicators in technical analysis.
-There are short- to long-term indicators for analyzing the volume behavior of particular assets or assessing the broader market.
+This article highlights some of the most important volume-based indicators in technical analysis.
+It covers both short- and long-term indicators used to analyze the volume behavior of specific assets or to evaluate the broader market.

 Volume analysis matters because volume tends to precede price, but also because volume is capable of determining the strength behind a market move...